Feature #1539: Graphics acceleration

 A possible approach could be to reduce the resolution in one or both dimensions by half and using the pixel values for one pixel in the framebuffer for two or four screen pixels.
 This way a simple scaling mechanism could be implemented.

-Updated by Jeremy Rand 12 days ago
+Updated by Jeremy Rand over 4 years ago

 This is probably obvious to those in the know, but for the benefit of dumb people like me who just had to try it, the simpler method of "adb shell wm size 360x640; adb shell wm density 160" doesn't improve performance; it actually drops the framerate from 6 fps to 3 fps on the home screen on the Galaxy S3 with llvmpipe.